 Welcome to the FSILG Office

 The FSILG Office works to promote a cohesive community that values civic and social responsibility, mutual respect, and the growth and development of organizations and their members.
 These organizations include twenty-six fraternities, ten sororities, and five independent living groups.

 Check out the tabs to the right for additional resources, FSILG office contacts, forms, and other important information.
 Can't find what you're looking for?
 Send an email to firstname.lastname@example.org and someone will contact you shortly.

 - The Living Group Council (LGC)

 And the FSILG Office also works closely with these organizations:

 Each fraternity, sorority, and independent living group is self-governing.
 Each organization manages its own operations and maintenance, and develops its academic, social, membership, recreational, and external policies and programs.
 These organizations provide a unique experience in leadership, community planning, and group interactions.
 FSILG communities are located on MIT's campus, as well as off-campus in a number of surrounding communities.
 The MIT FSILG map shows the location of all FSILG housing facilities.

-- A note to Summer Residents, Students, and Interested Family Members - Please note that the MIT FSILG Office does not assign and allocate interested students to FSILG facilities during the academic year or summer months.
-With the exception of the Kappa Alpha Theta and Pi Beta Phi sorority residences, the FSILGs are independently owned and operated by alumni house corporations not affiliated with the FSILG Office or the MIT Housing Office.
-MIT is not responsbile for the management and maintenance of these facilities.
+Important note: With the exception of Kappa Alpha Theta, Pi Beta Phi sorority and Kappa Sigma fraternity residences, the FSILGs are independently owned and operated by alumni house corporations.
+MIT is not responsible for the management and maintenance of these facilities.